razor389/bitmessage-rust/README.md

 - **Message Timestamping**: Adding timestamps to messages for tracking and validation.
 - **Message TTL**: Setting a time-to-live (TTL) for messages to expire outdated information.
 - **Acknowledgment of Messages**: Implementing acknowledgments to ensure message delivery.
-- **Node Communication**: Facilitating reliable communication between nodes.
+- **Node Communication**: Facilitating reliable communication between nodes, maintaining node lists/hashmaps to rout messages efficiently.
 - **Node Blacklisting**: Adding the ability to blacklist malicious or non-cooperative nodes.

 ### Scalability and Filtering